-A Private Water Supply Risk Assessment (PWSRA) has been undertaken for the Project and can be seen in Annex M. The PWSRA aims to identify all PWS within a 2 km radius of the Development and seeks to confirm the location of the source water for the supplies, through consultation with the EHO and residents, along with site visits.
+A Private Water Supply Risk Assessment (PWSRA) has been undertaken for the Project and can be seen in Annex M. The PWSRA aims to identify all PWS within a 2 km radius of the Project and seeks to confirm the location of the source water for the supplies, through consultation with the Council's Environmental Health Officer (EHO) and residents, along with site visits.
 This process informs the risk assessment of the effects of the Project on the private water supply, source water and associated distribution infrastructure.
 A site visit to facilitate the PWSRA was undertaken on 14th and 15th February 2022.